ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

 ## Mirror
 ### Mirror Limbs
 Mirroring the limbs is easy.
-Just right click -> miror from selected. *Recursive* means that he'll also mirror the children:
+Just right click -> **mirror from selected**. *Recursive* means that he'll also mirror the children:
 ![Alt text](../images/puppetGeneral_mirrorLimb.gif)

 ### Mirror Blueprints
 The blueprints will get mirrored automatically.
 But if you want to have them unsymmetrical, you can specify that with the triangle ctrl (*bpGlobal_ctrl*):
-Left/right limbs:
 ![Alt text](../images/puppetGeneral_blueprintMirror.gif)

-For some Middle Limbs he'll try to keep the joints in the symmetry axis, unless you tell him not to with the triangle ctrl:
+For Middle Limbs he'll try to keep the joints in the symmetry axis, unless you tell him not to with the triangle ctrl:
 ![Alt text](../images/puppetGeneral_symmetryForMiddleOnes.gif)